VisMotrix/A3_MaskToSatMap_Converter/README.md

 10. Log.
 Contains information about progress and possible errors.

 ## layers.cfg
-Due to regex beeing regex use this layers.cfg foramt and pay atention to spaceing:
+Due to regex beeing regex use this layers.cfg format and pay attention to spacing:
 <details>

 ```c#